Programme for professionals

 at 8:00pm EET

-Live stream link will be available on 3rd November
+Live stream link available on 3rd November

 Performances and animations: